mikamai/onesignal-ruby/README.md

 You can also turn off OneSignal entirely with a boolean flag (for example to avoid sending notification while in test or development environments)

+It will also use an internal instance of the Ruby Logger at `INFO` level.

 To customize those values, call the following snippet during your initialization phase.